CodeYourFuture/html-css-git-exercises/week-2/15-align-self/readme.md

 1. Look at the First list of countries.
 Then look at the solution displayed to the side.
 Find the differences between the two lists.
 2. Use `align-self` and `align-items` to make the list of countries on the left look like the ones on the right.
+3. You may use another flexbox properties learnt in previous exercises to apply insert a column for the `.countries--fourth` class.

 ---

 ![Example of align-items vs. align-self](/images/15/example.png)